grach0v/Action-Prior-Alignment/README.md

 RuntimeError: CUDA error: no kernel image is available for execution on the device
 ```
 solution: install torch with the right CUDA wheels (e.g., replace the `cu124` index URL above if you use a different toolkit).
+- If you see `ModuleNotFoundError: No module named 'helpers'`, you likely ran a file directly.
+Use `uv run python -m a2.train.main ...` (or the provided shell scripts).

 ###  Easy Installation